At a glance

 - Country: India, a South Indian cart and tiffin staple

 The base is the same fermented batter as any dosa, rice and skinned black gram soaked, ground, and left overnight to sour and rise, then poured in a ladleful and swirled outward to a wide thin round.
 A drizzle of oil sets at the rim.
-The egg follows the moment the underside grips the griddle, smeared edge to edge so it sets in a single even film, and a pinch of chopped onion, green chilli and coriander is scattered onto the wet egg so it cooks down into the surface.
+The egg follows the moment the underside catches, smeared so it sets in a single even film, and a pinch of chopped onion, green chilli, and coriander is scattered onto the wet egg so it cooks down into the surface.
 Folded over or rolled and lifted off, the finished thing is one bonded sheet, crisp rice on the bottom face and set egg on the top.

-Run that sequence wrong and the failures are specific.
-A griddle not hot enough leaves the crepe pale and limp so it tears at the fold.
+Run the sequence wrong and the failures are specific.
+A griddle short of heat leaves the crepe pale and limp so it tears at the fold.
 Batter spread too thick stays gummy in the center under the egg.
 An egg poured in a thick puddle instead of a thin smear cooks to a tough rubber sheet that peels away from the rice rather than gripping it.
-And a finished dosa left folded too long steams itself soft from the inside, the trapped heat undoing the crisp the whole spread was for.
-The egg has to go on thin and at the exact right beat; the crepe has to be spread even and griddled hard.
+A finished dosa left folded too long steams itself soft from the inside, the trapped heat undoing the crisp the spread was for.
+The egg wants to go on thin and at the exact beat; the crepe wants to be spread even and griddled hard.